mcpython4-coding/Documentation/mcpython/mixin/MixinMethodWrapper.md

             Deletes a region from start (including) to end (excluding) of the code, rebinding jumps and similar calls outside the region
-            If safety is True, will ensure no direct jumps occur in this region
+            If safety is True, will ensure no direct jumps occur into this region (This is done during code walking for jump resolving)
+            WARNING: the user is required to make sure that stack & variable constraints still hold

+            variable i

+            variable size

             function rebind_offset(o: int) -> int